2E0PGS/blog/_drafts/notes-and-paper.md

 I did a bit of research on the different paper types.
 I started with my own notebooks.
 I noticed some interesting things.
 Lined paper isn't always the same line spacing.
 Rite in the rain have a special "universal" format which I cannot find anyone else doing.
 It's lined with dotted less visible grid.
 The grid avoids visual overload but its there when required.
 [Click for for example](https://cdn3.volusion.com/fyqtn.tvutc/v/vspfiles/photos/RITR-774-MX-3.jpg)

-USA notebook was inches spacing.
+USA notebooks use inches for spacing.
 UK was mm spacing.
 Germany has a standard of 6mm line spacing.

 In the USA they seem to have "College Paper" and "High School Paper".
 I know we do something similar in the UK and my Lithuanian friend confirmed they also do this.
 Basically in schools they start with paper which has a large line spacing.
 When the child gets older they get paper with standard line spacing.
 It makes it easier for them until they have improved their hand writing.
 There are also various special paper types which aid hand writing.

 Hardback notebooks are better in general because I carry them around in my 5.11 backpack.
 This prevents damage and it makes the book much easier to read and write on because it remains rigid.

 Square paper spacing varies.
-5 mm seems to be the most common.
-1cm is around for school use.
+5 mm² seems to be the most common.
+10 mm² is around for school use.

-The paper shouldn't bleed when using felt pens.
+The paper shouldn't bleed when using felt or fountain pens.

-I don't write on both sides.
-I find it inconvenient.

 Digital notes are useful but not practical for diagrams or annotation unless using a very expensive tablet with a proper digitizer.
 I do however type documentation up in Markdown and use draw.io for finalised architecture diagrams.